kegomimu/prometheus/README.md

 ### Research papers

-We try to maximize security as much as possible.
+These papers are actively being used to maximize security.

 _All papers were retrieved on the 12th February, 2026_